-Dementia is a term used to describe various symptoms of cognitive decline such as forgetfulness, but is not a clinical diagnosis itself until an underlying disease or disorder has been identified.
+Dementia is a collective term used to describe various symptoms of cognitive decline, such as forgetfulness.
+It is a symptom of several underlying diseases and brain disorders.

 Contents of this article:

 Fast facts on dementia

 Here are some key points about dementia.
 More detail and supporting information is in the main article.

 - There are an estimated 47.5 million dementia sufferers worldwide